MarcRaemy/keilestats-app/app/README.md

 A H2 in Memory Database is used for the persistence layer in this version.
 It can be accessed via: "http://localhost:8080/h2-console"

 The persistence layer can be changed by adding the dependecy to an alternative relational database in the pom.xml file.
 Go to Maven Repository https://mvnrepository.com/ to copy the dependency to the pom.xml file.
 Comment out or delete the H2-dependency.
 Rebuild and compile the project.
 To configure the connection to the database, open the "application.properties" file in the source/main/resources folder.
-There, you must change the url, username, password according to your database credentials.
+There, you must define the url, username, password according to your database credentials.